Nooch98/PassGuard-OS/README.md

 * No data leakage to logs
 * Secure random number generation
 * Memory cleanup on lock
-* No external network calls
+* No vault data or secret material is transmitted to external servers.
 * Open source for community audit

 >[!IMPORTANT]